-The Contract Performance Section, Division of Administration and Financial Management, Procedures Manual outlines the State's monitoring procedures and objectives.
-The Community Services Section under the Community Affairs Division is responsible for conducting on-site program monitoring visits at least once every three years.
-On-site monitoring reviews are conducted to meet the following objectives: review of sub-recipient performance; review of compliance to applicable State and Federal regulations, policies and, statutes; to prevent fraud and abuse; and identification of technical assistance needs.
+New Hampshire's CSBG Manual of Operations provides the procedures and objectives for on-site reviews.
+The Community Services Section under the Community Affairs Division is responsible for conducting on-site program monitoring visits.
+Monitoring of the CSBG program is an ongoing process involving continuous communication with the eligible entities and performance evaluation.
+On-site monitoring reviews are conducted to meet the following objectives: Review of sub-recipient performance; Review compliance to applicable State and Federal regulations, policies, and statutes; to prevent fraud and abuse; and to identify technical assistance needs.
 The CAAs and eligible entities are identified in Table 2 (on the following page).